mecid/mecid.github.io/_posts/2022-01-19-microapps-architecture-in-swift-feature-modules.md

 }
 ```

 First, we import the *DesignSystem* module to use the main button style.
 Next, we implement the *OnboardingView* by iterating through onboarding items and presenting them in the vertical stack.
-We also display a button on the bottom of the screen with the style that we imported from the Design System module.
+We also display a button on the bottom of the screen with the style that we imported from the *DesignSystem* module.

 OK, now we have a separate module representing the onboarding feature.
 Remember that we should implement all the app logic in the dedicated feature modules.
 The app target should only provide a thin coordinator layer that instantiates different features and navigates between them.